PennRobotics/ShureDroid/README.md

 With time, I will probably publish to F-Droid[^playstore].

 [^playstore]: I have decided against publishing on the Google Play Store.
-There are too many hurdles having to generatea new developer account (creating a new email, coming up with an account name and namespace, paying 25 bucks, verifying my ID, always keeping my source up-to-date, spending less time with family) and then I would still probably get my app rejected automatically because it has a USB intent for an odd device class or would likely get the app removed after Shure complains.
+There are too many hurdles having to generate a new developer account (creating a new email, coming up with an account name and namespace, paying 25 bucks, verifying my ID, always keeping my source up-to-date, spending less time with family) and then I would still probably get my app rejected automatically because it has a USB intent for an odd device class or would likely get the app removed after Shure complains.
 Anyone else is welcome to repackage this source, change the namespace, and submit it to the Play Store.
 I just do not have the time, know-how, resources, or willpower&hellip;

 <!-- TODO: f-droid link -->